 Michael Englesbe MD, Program Director

 Dr. Englesbe received his undergraduate degree at Yale University in New Haven, Connecticut in 1993.
 He went on to obtain his medical degree in 1997 from the Robert Wood Johnson Medical School and completed his general surgery residency at the University of Michigan Health System in 2004.
 From 2000 to 2002, Dr. Englesbe did a surgical research post-doctoral fellowship at the University of Washington Medical Center in Seattle, Washington.
 Dr. Englesbe completed a two-year fellowship in multi-organ transplantation surgery at the University of Michigan in June of 2006.
-In July 2006, he was appointed Assistant Professor of Surgery in the Transplantation Surgery Division.
-He was promoted to Associate Professor in 2011.
+He now serves as the Cyrenus G. Darling Sr. & Cyrenus G. Darling Jr. Professor of Surgery.

-Dr. Englesbe does both kidney and liver transplantation.
+Dr. Englesbe performs both kidney and liver transplantation.
 His primary clinical focus is pediatric liver transplantation.
 He started the multi-disciplinary pediatric portal hypertension clinic and has significant expertise in the management of portal hypertension and portal vein thrombosis in children and adults.
-He also is a member of the multi-disciplinary liver tumor clinic.
 He also does surgery for living kidney donation and dialysis access.

 Greta Krapohl PhD, RN, Associate Director